 14. Take Advantage of Child Swap

-Another way to get a leg up on waiting in lines is by utilizing the “child swap”program at Universal.
+Another way to get a leg up on waiting in lines is by utilizing the “child swap” program at Universal.
 The “child swap” allows families traveling with little ones to wait in the queue together once while allowing both adults a turn to ride.
 When you reach the end of the line one parent stays off the ride and waits in the designated “child swap room” with the child who is not tall enough or is unwilling to ride.
 The rest of the family hops on the ride.
 When they are finished the parents swap roles and the parent who initially stayed back is given a chance to ride without having to wait in line again.

 The designated child swap area is usually a room (or an area) right near where you actually board the ride, so you don’t have to go outside and come back in again.
 There’s no need for the family to worry about where to reunite!
 The child swap rooms even typically have a movie playing to keep the younger ones entertained.
 It’s really an ingenious system!

 But wait!
 There’s more!
-The best part about the child swap is that is that the second parent can take up to 3 guests with them.
+The best part about the child swap is that the second parent can take up to 3 guests with them.
 So, several people in the family get to ride twice!

 To utilize the Child Swap simply tell the attendant at the front of the ride entrance you want to use the “child swap” and they will provide you with a special pass and point you in the right direction.